Things to do in Whangamata

 Rain, rain go away, come again another day.
 Well, not in Whangamata.
 Rain or shine, this town offers families with a range of activities to keep everyone entertained for a holiday away in The Coromandel.

-We’ve put together our list of the five best activities to do in Whangamata when the rain comes to town…
+We’ve put together our list of best activities to do in Whangamata when the rain comes to town…

 Things to do in Whangamata – The gallery is one of the best activities to do in Whangamata when there’s bad weather